nccasia/ncc-python-learning/data-engineer/aws_infrastructure.md

 Apply for the free courses first(19 introductory labs), while trying to ask for free credits here https://edu.google.com/programs/credits/training/?modal_active=none

+We can also check if the new account has 30-day trial without payment.

 Create a branch with your name and add a report for each lab you finish, then push the branch and notify your supervisor.
 Each lab and report should be finished within 4 hours.

 There is another way is registering for an AWS Free tie account and follow the following courses